Skip to content

 kubectl delete deployment lifecycle-test

-Module 2.3: DaemonSets & StatefulSets - Specialized workload controllers.
+Module 2.3: DaemonSets & StatefulSets - Specialized workload controllers for node-level agents and identity-sensitive workloads.